iamlydial/react-sass-movie-api-mt/README.md

 - 🎥 Fetches movie data from an external API
 ![Screenshot 2024-11-16 at 11 35 08](https://github.com/user-attachments/assets/83bf1054-74c7-4ac4-a3f4-89643121b529)

-- 📽️ Displays a list of movies with details
+- 📽️ Displays a list of movies with details with custom font for each movie category
 ![Screenshot 2024-11-16 at 11 35 29](https://github.com/user-attachments/assets/12e958e7-70da-4003-85c7-aafcfbeb722c)

 - 📱 Responsive design using Sass